verrazzano/docs/content/en/docs/uninstall/backup/backup.md

 ## MySQL backup

-To initiate a MySQL backup, create the following example custom resource YAML file that uses OCI object store as a backend.
+To initiate a MySQL backup, create the following example custom resource YAML file that uses the OCI object store as a backend.
 The operator uses the `credentials` to authenticate with the OCI object store.

 ```yaml